tldr-pages/tldr/pages/linux/pacman-remove.md

 - Remove a package without prompting:

-`pacman --remove --noconfirm {{filename}}`
+`pacman --remove --noconfirm {{package_name}}`

 - Remove orphan packages (installed as dependencies but not required by any package):

 `pacman --remove --recursive --nosave $(pacman --query --unrequired --deps --quiet)`

-- Remove a package and all packages that depend on them:
+- Remove a package and all packages that depend on it:

 `pacman --remove --cascade {{package_name}}`

-- List the affect packages without remove them:
+- List packages that would be affected (does remove any packages):

 `pacman --remove --print {{package_name}}`